1. Home

 If you have a mortgage, then the deeds will be held by the lender and your conveyancer will request them from the lender directly.

-Your conveyancer will also ask you to check and approve the property information form which outlines everything that will be included in the draft contract.
+Your conveyancer will also ask you to check and approve the property information form.
+The form outlines everything that will be included in the draft contract.

-The conveyancer will also liaise between the buyer’s solicitor and yourself with regard to any queries or concerns from the buyer’s end about the property, and any items to be included in the sale etc.
+The conveyancer will also liaise between the buyer’s solicitor and yourself.
+This will be with regard to any queries or concerns from the buyer’s end about the property.
+Such things could include things like any items to be involved in the sale.

 As a buyer

-Your conveyancing solicitor will help work with your mortgage lender, work out if you need to pay Stamp Duty Land Tax, and will carry out searches on the property.
+Your conveyancing solicitor will help work with your mortgage lender.
+They'll support you on working out whether you have to pay Stamp Duty Land Tax, and will carry out searches on the property.
 These will tell you certain things about the area and confirm your purchase is as expected.

 From drafting contracts to completion